ekrombouts/GenCareAI/notebooks/README_note_generation.md

     - Input: None directly; uses the GPT-3.5 model for generation; environment variables for API keys and data paths.
     - Output: A CSV file containing categorized synthetic care notes.

+- __102_RAGIndexing.ipynb__
+	- Purpose: Processes the anonymous notes generated earlier, stores them in a Chroma vector database, and enables retrieval of relevant examples for few-shot inference in generating synthetic client records.
+	- Input: Anonymous care notes from the previous generation step, stored in Hugging Face datasets; environment variables for API keys and data paths.
+	- Output: A populated Chroma vector database that can be queried to retrieve contextually relevant examples for use in generating new care notes.

+- __104_VisualiseVectorDB.ipynb__
+    - Purpose: Retrieves embeddings and metadata from the Chroma vector database, reduces their dimensionality using t-SNE, and visualizes the results in an interactive Plotly plot.
+	- Input: Embeddings and metadata stored in the Chroma vector database (anonymous_notes collection).
+	- Output: An interactive t-SNE scatter plot visualizing the relationships between the embedded documents, with hover details for metadata and document content.

 - __110_GenerateClientProfiles.ipynb__
     - Purpose: Generates synthetic client profiles for a psychogeriatric ward using the OpenAI GPT-4 model.
 Profiles include names, types of dementia, physical complaints, and other relevant attributes.
 	- Input: None directly; uses internal logic and the GPT-4 model for generation.